HugCls/HugCls/README.md

-2025-02-22: "It is often safer to be in chains than to be free. " - Franz Kafka
+2025-02-23: "Integrity is telling myself the truth.
+And honesty is telling the truth to other people." - Spencer Johnson